IzkIgbanz/FIFA-dataset-cleaning/README.md

 ![](Screenshot(47).png)

-This took care of all unwanted characters in most cells espaecially those on the names.
+This took care of all unwanted characters in most cells especially those on the names.

 the file was saved to an excel format and reopened in the excel sheet.